 fresh coriander to dress

-Slice the leek in half and wash along the leaves, dice and add to a pan with ghee.
+Slice the leek in half and wash along with the leaves, slice finely and add to a pan with ghee.

 add the coconut milk and stir in the masala powder, keep on the fire for 5 mins.